Діагностика злоякісних новоутворень

 Діагностична візуалізація

 Imaging tests, especially CT, PET, and MRI, can detect metastases to brain, lungs, or abdomen, including the adrenal glands, retroperitoneal lymph nodes, liver, and spleen.
 MRI (with gadolinium contrast) is the procedure of choice for recognition and evaluation of brain cancers, primary and metastatic.
 PET scanning is increasingly being used to determine the metabolic activity of a suspect lymph node, lung nodule, or other mass.
-Integrated PET–CT can be valuable, especially in lung, head and neck, and breast cancer and in lymphoma.
+Integrated PET–CT scanning can be valuable, especially in lung, head and neck, and breast cancer and in lymphoma.

-Ultrasonography can be used to study breast, ovarian, orbital, thyroid, cardiac, pericardial, hepatic, pancreatic, renal, testicular, and retroperitoneal masses.
+Ultrasound can be used to study breast, ovarian, orbital, thyroid, cardiac, pericardial, hepatic, pancreatic, renal, testicular, and retroperitoneal masses.
 It may help guide percutaneous biopsies and differentiate fluid-filled cysts from solid masses.

 Лабораторні аналізи

 Serum chemistry and enzyme measurements may help staging.
 Elevated liver enzyme (alkaline phosphatase, lactate dehydrogenase, alanine aminotransferase) levels and elevated bilirubin levels suggest liver metastases.
 Elevated serum alkaline phosphatase and calcium may be the first evidence of bone metastases.
-Elevated blood urea nitrogen or creatinine levels may indicate cancer involvement of the kidney, collecting system, or bladder.
+Elevated blood urea nitrogen (BUN) or creatinine levels may indicate cancer involvement of the kidney, collecting system, or bladder.
 Elevated uric acid levels often occur in patients with rapidly proliferating cancers and in those with myeloproliferative and lymphoproliferative disorders.
 However, most people with an increased uric acid level do not have cancer.

 Інвазивні тести